astridx/meinblog/content/posts/joomla/40joomla-template-erste-schritte.en.md

 Why create your own Joomla template?
 There are a few good reasons why we should tackle this!

+> Especially for extension developers, I think it is essential to know how a Joomla template works.
+This makes it possible to integrate the separation of logic and design into the extension.

 - Creating our own Joomla template means that we have complete control over every last detail of the look and feel of the website.
 We only create code that we like.
 It is much easier to change a custom template than a complex Joomla template, where often the different elements are attached to each other.
 - Creating our own template means that we don't overload the website with functions that we don't even use.
 - If we want a custom Joomla template that is not used by thousands of other websites, creating one is an option.